Stellarium/stellarium/VENDOR_BRANCHING.md

 1. if needed (in order to ingest many files), create a directory for the vendor artifacts, e.g. ``external/geonames``
 1. create and checkout a vendor branch, e.g. ``vendor/geonames``
 1. unzip/copy/import/... the external data.
 This is called a *vendor drop*.
-1. make sure that file/directory *names* do not contain version information as a kind of implicit versioning scheme. rename when needed.
+1. Make sure that file/directory *names* do not contain version information as a kind of implicit versioning scheme.
+Rename when needed.
-1. commit the vendor data
+1. Commit the vendor data
-1. tag the vendor branch, e.g. ``vendor/geonames/1.0``. if the vendor does not provide a clear version number, use the ISO date of the drop : ``vendor/geonames/2021-09-09T1200``
+1. Tag the vendor branch, e.g. ``vendor/geonames/1.0``.
+If the vendor does not provide a clear version number, use the UTC date/time of the drop, formatted as ISO: ``vendor/geonames/2021-09-09T1200``
-1. switch to the feature/master/whatever local branch
+1. Switch to the feature/master/whatever local branch
-1. merge the vendor branch
+1. Merge the vendor branch
-1. EITHER create (add) a ``VENDOR`` file *in* the vendor directory (or a similar name, in the unlikely chance that the file name is already in use) OR edit an existing vendor file to include detailed source location data and, if needed, instructions how to find back the data.
+1. Create relevant metadata that helps finding back the source: detailed source location data, and if needed, instructions how to find back the data.
 Avoid top-level (domain) adresses, try to make life easy for anyone wanting to update the data.
 Make sure to include the keyword "VENDOR" somewhere so that it can be found if needed.
+EITHER
+	- create (add) a ``VENDOR`` file *in* the vendor directory (or a similar name, in the unlikely chance that the file name is already in use), OR
+	- edit an existing vendor file (e.g. when only 1 file has been copied, rather than a directory)
-1. if needed, do whatever is needed to transform the data *in the feature branch*. try to provide a scripted way to transform data, rather than rely on manual operations, so that this can be run again whenever the external data is re-imported.
+1. If needed, do whatever is needed to transform the data *in the feature branch*.
+Try to provide a scripted way to transform data, rather than rely on manual operations, so that this can be run again whenever the external data is re-imported.

 For prolific vendors (offering many independent tools/data), it might be necessary to create subdirectory and separate branches per product.